pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 #### Subscribing to multiple channels

-Use channel multiplexing or Stream Controller features (Wildcard Subscribe, Channel Groups) to subscribe to multiple channels.
+Supports multiplexing with arrays; also Wildcard Subscribe and Channel Groups (requires Stream Controller add-on).

 ```
 `1# Subscribe to channels (with presence) and groups